Program Executive Office Air Anti-Submarine Warfare, Assault & Special Mission

 Mr. Gary M. Kurtz

 Program Executive Officer for Air Anti-Submarine Warfare, Assault & Special Mission Programs

-Mr. Kurtz is currently the acting Program Executive Officer, Air Anti-submarine Warfare (ASW), Assault and Special Mission Programs (PEO(A)).
+Mr. Kurtz is the Program Executive Officer, Air Anti-submarine Warfare (ASW), Assault and Special Mission Programs (PEO(A)).
 He oversees the acquisition and total life cycle support for a diverse range of products, including Tactical Airlift (PMA-207), Heavy Lift Helicopters (PMA-261), Air ASW Systems (PMA-264), Airborne Strategic Command, Control, and Communications (PMA-271), Presidential Helicopters (PMA-274), V-22 Joint Program Office (PMA-275), Light/Attack Helicopters (PMA-276), Maritime Patrol & Reconnaissance Aircraft (PMA-290), Multi-Mission Helicopters (PMA-299), and Advanced Sensors Technology.